Anita Lerche: Turn toward Punjabi music (2005–2007)

-Lerche selected songs for the album from multiple songwriters, including Chann Gorayanwala, who wrote "Passport," Satwinder Bhanewala, who wrote "Gori," and Jaggi Singh, among others.
-Lerche also wrote the song "Goddess" for the album.
-Concerning the album, producer Satvinder Singh said, “With lot of hard work, today we got success.”
+Lerche released her first Punjabi-language album, Heer from Denmark, in 2006.
+The album drew wide press coverage in India; it was praised as capturing audiences across the country with what one source called her "unique and electrifying performances."
+Songs were drawn from multiple songwriters, including Chann Gorayanwala, who wrote "Passport," and Satwinder Bhanewala, who wrote "Gori"; Lerche herself wrote the track "Goddess."
+Producer Satvinder Singh said of the release, "With lot of hard work, today we got success."